JohnCode1/HomeLab/README.md

 * ➡️ Add to this repository with any tweaks you make.
 Once you get in the habit, this doesn't add much time to your workflow.
 I document every change I make in a pulled version of this repository, which adds only a few minutes at most to my workflow.
 * ➡️ Support the open-source apps used in this project.
 * ➡️ Support the references I've included.
-* ➡️ Buy me a coffee to allow me to dedicate more time to this and other future projects.
+* ➡️ Buy me a coffee to allow me to dedicate more time to this and other open-source projects.
 ---

 **Next Page:** [Link to next page here]